chris-reichl/MicroPython_LC709203F/README.md

 If everything worked, then you should get an output like this:
 ![output](https://github.com/chris-reichl/MicroPython_LC709203F/blob/main/pictures/output.png?raw=true)

+### Please note:
-Please note: It is normal that it takes a few seconds for the temperature to be displayed correctly.
-If everything is connected correctly, the sensor will display 25.05 for the first few seconds.
-If the transistor is not connected, it will output -41.95.
-The temperature from the sensor is updated about every 10 seconds.
+It is normal that the temperature is not correct in the first few seconds.
+If everything is connected correctly, the sensor will output a temperature of 25.05 °C for the first few seconds.
+If the transistor is not connected, it will output -41.95 °C. The sensor updates the temperature about every 10 seconds.

 <!-- USAGE EXAMPLES -->